30 Of The Best Digital Collaboration Tools For Students

 Due to our focus on blended learning and travel, it is imperative that we remain as paperless as possible.
 Technology can often make or break our experiences as we study in different countries around the world, so we must hit the ground running during our seven-week intensive country visits.
 And depending on how they are integrated into our teaching toolkits, the tools used for our blended learning units can either help or hinder our student learning experiences.

 Like you, we’ve tested our fair share of tools in trying to make the digital collaboration process with our students as seamless as possible.
 Some have worked incredibly while others not so much.
-But there are five that we’ve ended up going back to time after time, little technological jewels that just make blended learning that much easier.
+But there are five that we’ve ended up going back to time after time–tools that just make student collaboration online (and thus blended learning) that much easier.

 Remember the old days when a librarian came carting books into your classroom for an upcoming report?